 - Communicate Your USPs – Unique Selling Positions are the value added benefits that separate you from the crowd.
 You need to tell them what’s in it for them!
 What value can you provide them and why does that make you better than your competitor.

-- Limiting Perceived Cost – Instead of selling a low-cost product that ends up costing a lot more in the long run i.e. purchasing a device with a limited warranty period, we decided to rather offer our customers a rental package on our Payment Pebble devices.
+- Limiting Perceived Cost – Instead of selling a low-cost product that ends up costing a lot more in the long run i.e. purchasing a device with a limited warranty period, we decided to also offer our customers the choice of a rental package on our Pocket Pro devices.
 This gives our customers peace of mind when it comes to repairs as the rental option eliminates the need for costly device replacements as we will provide unlimited free replacement devices should the device break.

 - Price Guarantees – We are honest with our permanent clients, if they have received quotes somewhere else, we will do our utmost to beat their prices unless it is below our operating costs.